SJSU Leave Policies for Prospective Parents

 The heart of SJSU's policy is that faculty have a 30 day paid, maternity or paternity leave for the birth or adoption of a child.
-The details about when the leave can be taken and how to go about taking it is given on page 7 of the SJSU Work Life Balance Handbook.
+Visit SJSU's Parental Leave page for more information.

 There are a number of different leave options.
-You should definitely meet with someone from Faculty Affairs (Staff Directory) to discuss all the different options.
+You should definitely meet Your UP Representatives to discuss the different options below.

 Faculty who become a parent either through birth or adoption are eligible to stop the tenure clock for a year.
 This can be done twice (maximum of two year extension).
 The stopping of the tenure clock is not automatic.
 You must decide to do it at least 30 days in advance of returning to work from the leave.
 Details are given on page 9 of the SJSU Work Life Balance Handbook.

 You are not eligible to stop the tenure clock if you take a difference in pay leave or a personal leave without pay (without taking the 30 day maternity/paternity/adoption leave).

 How does the maternity/ paternity/ adoption leave affect my retirement clock or sabbatical leave clock?